Skip to content

 The early research programme

-The ARF's research output spans six decades and covers questions that range from the highly specific (at what temperature do calliphorid blowfly eggs fail to hatch?) to the architecturally significant (how does soil chemistry change in the two years after a body decomposes on a given patch of ground?).
+The ARF's research output spans six decades and covers questions ranging from the specific (at what temperature do calliphorid blowfly eggs fail to hatch?) to the structural (how does soil chemistry change across the two years after a body decomposes on a given patch of ground?).

 PMI calibration and the ADD framework